Birdchain/whitepaper-business/README.md

 Third, for 72 hours after sending the promotional or transactional message Birdchain app will block all incoming calls and messages from that specific number.
 It means that person who received SMS will not be able to contact person whose phone was used to send that SMS.

 **How much money people will be able to earn?**
 Answer to this question highly depends on a country and demand of Birdchain service.
-Rough calculations suggest that under average conditions Birdchain app user in USA could earn 50-100 USD per month.
+Rough calculations suggest that under average conditions Birdchain app user in USA could **earn 50-100 USD per month**.
 More or less the same amount could be earned in most of the world.
 Exceptions: in developing countries earnings can be lower due to lower prices of regular A2P SMS service; under perfect conditions in Germany and Belgium monthly earnings could reach 300 euros.
 These are theoretical estimations and may be different after applying Birdchain in real life.

 *Please note that Birdchain itself does not guarantee any payments to its users.*